Onwards to Carthage – Heatonville to Plew

 Straight line road of Route 66 west of Spencer, Missouri by Kathy Alexander.

-Along the way, there are several old towns including Heatonville, Albatross, Phelps, Rescue, Plew, Avilla, Forrest Mills, and Maxville, of which, some have very small agricultural populations, others sport little more than crumbling buildings, and a few have no more than a foundation to suggest that anyone ever lived there.
+Along the way are several old towns, including Heatonville, Albatross, Phelps, Rescue, Plew, Avilla, Forrest Mills, and Maxville.
+Some have tiny agricultural populations, others sport little more than crumbling buildings, and a few have no more than a foundation to suggest that anyone ever lived there.

 Jim Collins' Garage was built about two miles east of Heatonville, Missouri on the north side of Route 66.
 It is gone today.
 Photo by Kathy Alexander.

-Heatonville, Missouri was a small unincorporated community located on Route 66 in Lawrence County.
+Heatonville, Missouri, was a small unincorporated community on Route 66 in Lawrence County.

 The first settler was Daniel Heaton, who platted the town in 1868.
-The community was first called Heaton and within a year, it boasted about ten homes, a store, and a blacksmith shop.
-In 1872, a post office was established and the town slowly continued to grow.
-By 1881, it had about 50 people, but that very same year, the post office was discontinued as there was no one to act as postmaster.
-It would be another seven years before it would reopen 1888.
+The community was first called Heaton, and within a year, it boasted about ten homes, a store, and a blacksmith shop.
+In 1872, a post office was established, and the town slowly grew.
+By 1881, it had about 50 people, but that same year, the post office was discontinued as there was no one to act as postmaster.
+It would be another seven years before it reopened in 1888.
 At that time, the town’s name was changed to Heatonville.

-From the 1890s until the early 1920s, the Williamson apple orchard was the area’s most profitable industry, so much so, that a railroad spur was added specifically to load and ship the fruit.
+From the 1890s until the early 1920s, the Williamson apple orchard was the area’s most profitable industry, so much so that a railroad spur was added to load and ship the fruit.

 The D.L.
 Morris Garage on the south side of Route 66 is one of the only signs that Heatonville, Missouri every existed.
 Photo by Kathy Alexander.

-When Route 66 was established in 1926, several businesses were opened to accommodate the travelers, including a gas station, tourist court, and two garages.
-One of these was Jim Collins’ Garage, built of slab rocks about two miles east of Heatonville near the intersection with County Road M. Collins ran the garage for many years before it became Law’s Auto Salvage.
-For years the deteriorating garage sat along the north side of the highway, along with a few other buildings.
+When Route 66 was established in 1926, several businesses were opened to accommodate travelers, including a gas station, a tourist court, and two garages.
+One was Jim Collins’ Garage, built of slab rocks about two miles east of Heatonville near the intersection with County Road M. Collins ran the garage for many years before it became Law’s Auto Salvage.
+For years, the deteriorating garage sat along the north side of the highway, along with a few other buildings.
 However, in 2018, the old garage was gone, replaced with a red business building.

-Another garage was built on Route 66 in Heatonville in 1936 by D.L.
-Morris.
+D.L.
+Morris built another garage on Route 66 in Heatonville in 1936.
 The building was constructed of rubble fieldstone on the site of the old post office.
-The garage continued in business until about 1970 and later housed an antique shop.
+The garage continued in business until about 1970, when an antique shop later housed it.
 Vacant and deteriorating today, it continues to stand on the south side of the road.

-Today it is difficult to even know where Heatonville once stood as there are no more signs indicating a town and the area is filled with fuel storage tanks, feed companies, and homes.
-Look for the old Morris Garage on the south side of the road at the intersection of MO-96 at County Road 1142.
+Today, it isn’t easy even to know where Heatonville once stood.
+No more signs indicate a town, and the area is filled with fuel storage tanks, feed companies, and homes.
+Look for the old Morris Garage on the south side of the road at the intersection of MO-96 and County Road 1142.
 Just about two miles to the west, Route 66 travelers will arrive in the small community of Albatross.

 Albatross – Created by Route 66